-b) Invitational Competition
+b.
+Invitational Competition

-- i.
-Where the estimated procurement value is less than the open competition threshold, the PRRD may choose to engage in an invitational competition subject to the following thresholds: - \$5,000 \$15,000 A Manager or designate shall conduct an invitational competition by requesting bids from at least 2 qualified suppliers. - \$15,000 \$50,000 A Department Head or designate shall conduct an invitational competition by requesting bids from at least 3 qualified suppliers.
+- Where the estimated procurement value is less than the open competition threshold, the PRRD may choose to engage in an invitational competition subject to the following thresholds: - \$5,000 \$15,000 A Manager or designate shall conduct an invitational competition by requesting bids from at least 2 qualified suppliers. - \$15,000 \$50,000 A Department Head or designate shall conduct an invitational competition by requesting bids from at least 3 qualified suppliers.
 If market conditions or the complexity of the procurement warrant it, the Procurement Officer and/or a Department Head or designate will conduct an open competition.

-c) Direct Award
+c.
+Direct Award

 - A Direct Award process is one where a contract is awarded without using a competitive process.
-It shall be employed when in compliance with the Canada Free Trade Agreement (CFTA) and the New West Partnership Trade Agreement (NWPTA). - ii.
-A Direct Award may be applied to all PRRD Enterprise Applications. - 11.2 Some of the items that are exempt from authorized for direct award under the trade agreements include emergencies, 'one-of-a-kind goods or services available from only one supplier', as defined in the Canada Free Trade Agreement, and services provided by lawyers or notaries., and replacement parts/items for a specific brand of existing equipment.
+It shall be employed when in compliance with the Canada Free Trade Agreement (CFTA) and the New West Partnership Trade Agreement (NWPTA). - 11.2 Some of the items that are exempt from the trade agreements include emergencies, one-of-a-kind goods or services available from only one supplier, services provided by lawyers or notaries, and replacement parts/items for a specific brand of existing equipment.